ernestrc/logd/README.md

 ```
 For a full list of options run `./configure --help`.

+Please refer to the Docker images in [utils](utils) to see some of the common options and CFLAGS used by the different Linux distros.

 ## Running tests
 Configure and enable the development build:
 ```sh